acidlabsStudios/EmployeeHandbook/how-teams-work.md

 ## How are leadership involved?

 Our leaders work with designers to explore ideas early and then help refine and simplify things as we go.
 They also work with designers on copywriting — making sure the words we’re using make sense.
 Design reviews aren’t critiques, they are problem-solving sessions.

-## There’s more to it, of course…

-We’ve tried to outline the major pieces, but we're sure there are gaps.
-Of course, there are gaps — design work has a lot of _it depends_ moments.
-But hopefully, there’s enough here to give you a basic sense of how things are set up around here.